iriusrisk/startleft/docs/startleft-processors/external-threat-model/mtmt/MTMT-Mapping.md

 ## Components
-For the components we need to write two fields: ``label`` and ``type``
+For the components we need to write two fields: ``label`` and ``type``.

 The label will identify the MTMT component by its MTMT type.
-Let's see again the MTMT_example.tm7
+Let's see again the MTMT_example.tm7:

 ![](img/MTMT_example.png)